polyphony-chat/docs/docs/Protocol Specifications/core.md

 ### 4.1 Authentication

-Authentication tasks such as registering a new actor, authenticating a new client, and authenticating on a foreign server are not strictly defined in polyproto.
+The core polyproto specification does not contain a strict definition of authentication procedures and endpoints.
 This allows for a wide range of authentication methods to be used.
 However, public-facing polyproto implementations should **highly** consider implementing the [polyproto-auth](./auth.md) standard for authenticating on home servers and foreign servers alike.

 !!! warning

     Federation is only possible if all involved polyproto implementations have an overlapping set of supported authentication methods.
-It is thus highly recommended to implement and use the polyproto-auth standard in any given polyproto implementation, unless your use case requires strictly requires a different authentication method.
+Therefore, it is highly recommended to implement and use the polyproto-auth standard, unless your use case requires strictly requires a different authentication method.
 Of course, other authentication methods can be implemented in addition to polyproto-auth.

 When successfully authenticated, a client receives a session token, which can then be used to access authenticated routes on the REST API and to establish a WebSocket connection.
 Each ID-Cert